KAIST-IS521/backdoor-JeongOhKye/README.md

   * For Doing this Activity, I made simple code compiler to make code easily.
   * `login.my` and `test.my` is the original my style code of `login/login.mini` and `test/test.mini`

-* TODO
-  * ADD Comment to each files

 ---
 # Feelings